 The attendees will acquire a good basic background in engineering electromagnetics and will be well placed to further their knowledge in this field.
 It is ideal electromagnetics training for EMC engineers or those wishing to become EMC engineers.

 The course comprises a basic introduction to electromagnetics which can inform other studies on topics such as antennas, propagation, EMC and related areas.
 It also serves as an introduction to studies of electromagnetic numerical modelling.

-This course is available on request as an in-house course at your premises or at York EMC Services.
+This course is available on request as an in-house course at your premises or at Eurofins York.
 Please contact us for more information.

 CPD hours | 12